jsbots/AutoFish/README.md

 The rule of thumb here is the better you can see the red feather the better the bot will see it too:
 - The better your video settings the better it's for the bot too.
 - Turn off all the weather effects so that the bot won't confuse rain/fog for jerking of the bobber.
 - Different direction might make the bobber either brighter or darker, bigger or smaller (feathers), this all will impact the bot too.
 In most cases the place doesn't matter **it's all about direction and position**.
-It's a pixel bot after all, so mind this.
-- Camera position is not so important but might have some impact too.
-Just don't scroll it out so that you can see the whole Azeroth while fishing...
+- Camera position is important too, the closer you see the bobber the better.
+So make it from the first person if possible (especially if the place is dark/snowy).

+I know, that's a lot of conditions to make the bot work properly, but it's a **pixel** bot after all.

 <img src="https://github.com/olesgeras/AutoFish/blob/bcb00d84fb04a3968950ee1dc6e119bcf1b4a555/app/img/fishing-zone-example.jpg" width="1000">